jimburton/sudoku/README.md

 Do not forget to add appropriate properties that test your functions.

-**X.2** The solving method we have used in this lab assignment is very basic, and in some sense naive.
-The best known methods to solve problems like Sudoku is to also include the notion of propagation.
+**X.2** The best known methods to solve problems like Sudoku is to also include the notion of *propagation*.
 This is the way most humans actually solve a puzzle.

 A simple variant of propagation is the following.
 Suppose we have a puzzle containing a row with precisely one blank, such as the 3rd row in the example below:

 ```
   36..712..
   .5....18.